 Information technology systems are critical to our business.
 We use various technology systems to manage our customer relationships, general ledger, securities, deposits, and loans.
 Additionally, as part of our business, we collect, process, and retain personal, proprietary, and confidential information regarding our customers.
 The financial services industry has experienced an increase in both the number and severity of reported cyber-attacks aimed at gaining unauthorized access to bank systems as a way to misappropriate assets and sensitive information, corrupt and destroy data, or cause operational or business services disruptions.
-Any security breach could result in the misappropriation, loss, or unauthorized disclosure of sensitive customer information, severely damage our reputation, expose us to the risk of litigation and liability, disrupt our operations, and have a material adverse effect on our business.
+Any security breach, including security breaches that occur as a result of employee error or misconduct, could result in the misappropriation, loss, or unauthorized disclosure of sensitive customer information, severely damage our reputation, expose us to the risk of litigation and liability, disrupt our operations, and have a material adverse effect on our business.

 We also rely on the integrity and security of a variety of third-party processors and payment, clearing, and settlement systems, as well as the various participants involved in these systems, many of which have no direct relationship with us.
-Failure by these participants or their systems to protect our customers' transaction data may put us at risk for possible losses due to fraud or operational disruption.
+Failure by these participants, including their employees either as a result of employee error or misconduct, or their systems to protect our customers' transaction data may put us at risk for possible losses due to fraud or operational disruption.
 In addition, a number of our third-party service providers are large national entities with dominant market presence in their respective fields.
 Their services could prove difficult to replace in a timely manner if a failure or other service interruption were to occur.
 Failures of certain vendors to provide contracted services could adversely affect our ability to deliver products and services to our customers and cause us to incur significant expense.